MameMame777/VboxResponce/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing <security@nautilus-dev.com>.
+If you discover a security vulnerability, please report it through GitHub Issues.

-Please do not report security vulnerabilities through public GitHub issues.
+Please create a security-related issue with detailed information about the vulnerability.

 ## Security Considerations